mcnuttandrew/color-buddy/README.md

 - [x] Deselect: In the row of colors, clicking on a selected color should deselect it
 - [x] Tool tip not staying put
 - [x] Chore: Extract some common types into a top level location (like types.ts type thing)
 - [x] For the palettes, there is a copy and delete bug.
 Try this: Copy Example 2, then immediately click delete (menu is still up).
-Surpise!
+Surprise!
 - [x] Direct manipulation new color add "puttin" mode on the scatterplot
 - [x] For the palettes, a couple of ideas.
 Right now, feels like selecting a palette in the list reorders all the palettes, which is disorienting.
 I realize what you're doing in removing the palette I clicked on, adding the one I was editing.
 I think don't do this.
 Keep a fixed order (which I could change if I wanted to), and simply mark the palette that's being editing, don't remove it from the list.
 Similarly, if I copy a palette, put it right after the palette I copied, not up at the top.
 I also think adding a compact view of the palettes will eventually be necessary, so now might be the time to do it.
 Even as a default, would make the circles a bit smaller and pack them tighter.
 Or maybe make them tall rectangles that would pack even tighter.
 - [x] Bug report.
 If I am comparing a palette with itself and select a color in the main view, the color is not selected in the xy plot of the comparison panel.
 It is selected in the vertical only plot